 2. Computational power

 3. Fine-grained computationally bounded: there is some concrete measure of computational power and the adversary is limited concretely.
 This model is used in proof-of-work based protocols.
 For example, see Andrychowicz and Dziembowski for a way to model the hash rate.
-It is also needed for Verifiable Delay Functions.
+It is often needed for Verifiable Delay Functions and time lock puzzles.

 3. Adaptivity

 1. Static: the adversary has to decide which $f$ parties to corrupt in advance before the execution of the protocol.
-Note that this is always sufficient when the protocol is deterministic.
+Note that this is always sufficient when the protocol is deterministic because there are no surprises for the adversary.
+One natural thing for randomized protocols in this setting it to operate on a random subcommittee.

-2. Adaptive: once the adversary asks to corrupt, the party is immediately corrupted.
+3. Adaptive: once the adversary asks to corrupt a party, the party is immediately corrupted.
 Messages sent from the party before corruption cannot be erased (so will eventually arrive in asynchrony or in arrive in at most $\Delta$ time in synchrony).

 4. Visibility

 The visibility is the power of the adversary to see the messages and the states of the non-corrupted parties.
-Again, there are two basic variants:
+There are two basic variants:

-1. Full information: here we assume the adversary sees the internal state of all parties and the content of all message sent.
+1. Full information: the adversary sees the internal state of all parties and the content of all message sent.
 This often severely limits the protocol designer.
 See for example: Feige’s selection protocols, or Ben-Or et al’s Byzantine agreement.
+Often, the only thing that the adversary cannot do is predict the value of coins that have not been tossed yet.

 2. Private channels: in this model, we assume the adversary cannot see the internal state of honest parties and cannot see the internal content of messages between honest parties.
 Each time a message between two honest parties is sent, the adversary learns the source, target, and message size.
 Depending on the communication model, it can decide to delay it by any value that is allowed by the communication model.